Thatsshoaib/my-first/README.md

-# my-first
+# My-First
-this is my first repository
+This is my first GIT Repository.
+Author - Shoaib Raza